-The exact cause of anxiety disorders are unknown and triggers are often unique to each sufferer; either inspired by a belief, a past event, hormone changes, or even genetics and brain chemistry.
+The exact cause of anxiety disorders are unknown and triggers are often unique to each sufferer.
+They're either inspired by a belief, past event, hormone changes or even genetics and brain chemistry.

 My depression and anxiety seem to go hand-in-hand; one will affect the chemicals in my brain or bring on a wave of negative thoughts, which then often triggers the other.

 In the midst of an anxiety attack or anxious feelings, logical thinking is often affected and it can be hard to focus on one thing because your body has entered fight-or-flight mode.
 It’s helpful in these moments to have coping techniques to turn to as distraction and force your mind and body back into a sense of calm.